 Get creative this holiday season with a unique Christmas craft project!
 Learn how to make beautiful matchbox ornaments out of recycled materials.

 I love using recycled or repurposed materials in my craft projects.
-I think it gives the project added satisfaction over using craft store supplies.
+It gives the project added satisfaction compared to using craft store supplies.

 See my tutorials for making ornaments from wine corks and inspirational wall art from matchboxes.